pbohnert/philosophyServer/README.md

 # philosophyServer
 =================

-This Node.js app supplies a RESTful API and server processing to satisfy the requirements of the 'Getting to Philosophy' exercise.
+This Node / Express app supplies a RESTful API, server processing and Mongo collection to satisfy the requirements of the 'Getting to Philosophy' exercise.

 For more information, see this Wikipedia page:
 *  [Wikipedia-Getting To Philosophy](https://en.wikipedia.org/wiki/Wikipedia:Getting_to_Philosophy)

-This particular repo is a Swift application to provide a front end for the exercise.
-See also my other repo [philosophy-iOS](https://github.com/pbohnert/philosophy-iOS) for the accompanying iOS Swift app
+See also my other repo [philosophy-iOS](https://github.com/pbohnert/philosophy-iOS) for the accompanying iOS Swift app, which consumes the Web API provided here.

-Node modules used:
+Modules used

 * Express
+* mongoose
 * Request-Promise
+* moment.js